-show qos type-of-service
+Syntax: show gos type-of-service

 Displays a listing of codepoints, with any corresponding DSCP policy re-assignments for outbound packets.
 Also lists the (802.1p) priority for each codepoint that does not have a DSCP policy assigned to it.